ietf-wg-cellar/matroska-specification/index_codec.md

 # Security Considerations

-Matroska Codecs inherits security considerations from EBML and Matroska.
+This document inherits security considerations from the EBML and Matroska documents.

 # IANA Considerations